thijor/pyntbci/_sources/index.rst.txt

 Getting started
 ---------------

-Various tutorials and example analysis pipelines are provided in the `tutorials/` (under Getting Started) and `examples/` (under Examples) folder, which operate on limited preprocessed data as provided with PyNTBCI.
-Furthermore, please find various pipelines for several of the datasets referenced below in the `pipelines/` folder.
+Various tutorials and example analysis pipelines are provided in the `tutorials/` (under Getting Started) and `examples/` (under Examples) folder, which operate on synthetic EEG data generated on the fly (see `pyntbci.eeg`).

 References
 ----------